mattyschell/NYC_Landmass/README.md

 ## How To Create

 The steps below are a rough guide and a process like this inevitably includes a lot of trial and error.
 But don't worry friends, it's our process, our rules, the trick is to never be afraid.

 ### Hand-Wavy Creation Steps: NYC

-1. Generate a buffered polygon for each borough.
+Generate a buffered polygon for each borough.
 We did this by hand, don't worry, drawing is fun and it only takes a few minutes.

-2. Extend each borough blob into into the water without touching another NYC borough.
+1. Extend each borough blob into into NYC water without touching another NYC borough.

-3. However do extend Bronx and Queens a little into Westchester and Nassau
+2. Extend Bronx and Queens a little into Westchester and Nassau

+3. The technical rule for the roughborough layer: every vertex and segment should be either in NYC hydrography or fringe land.

    ![landmassnycdryblob](images/landmassnycdryblob.png)